 The greens are quick!

-With the exception of members of Augusta National, the annual host of the US Masters tournament in Georgia, US, where the greens are notoriously fast (stimpmeter readings average 11), most golfers are unlikely to be accustomed to greens as fast as those at PGA Catalunya Resort, where stimpmeter readings average 10.
+With the exception of members of Augusta National, the annual host of the US Masters tournament in Georgia, US, where the greens are notoriously fast (stimpmeter readings average 11), most golfers are unlikely to be accustomed to greens as fast as those at Camiral Resort, where stimpmeter readings average 10.

 As a general rule of thumb, on flat lies, pick a spot roughly three feet before the hole to aim at.
 Of course, amend this for up and downhill putts as necessary.